chrisnatali/docs/way_forward.md

 To resolve #1 we decided to continue to use FormHub to collect the salient points of the grid.
 This necessitated a synchronization scheme between FormHub and our OpenStreetMap solution, but we'll get to that.

 The one obvious solution to #2 was to deploy our own instance of the OpenStreetMap server and database (called the [Rails Port](http://wiki.openstreetmap.org/wiki/The_Rails_Port).
-This was NOT an easy decision.
-It would require us to maintain our instance with an ill-defined path for merging source and data back to the master at some point.
+This was NOT a simple option.
+It would require us to maintain our instance with an ill-defined path for merging any source and data back to the master at some point.
 In the end, we decided that the flexibility gained by having our own instance was worthwhile and we began setting it up.

 ### THE UGLY DUCKLING